openebs/website/website/src/blogs/2017-03-11-software-defined-storage-finally.md

 ****Immature common standards****

-As if the inherent difficulty of somehow addressing QoS for storage, while allowing controllers themselves to become more flexible, was not hard enough, the industry structure of IT 4–5 years ago itself made it more difficult to deliver software defined storage.
-VMware tried hard to get everyone on the same page via their VASA APIs, which was a way to pass information about applications to the storage and for the storage to essentially sign-up for the performance needed, however, this effort ended up making less transparent and more proprietary the DNA, or operating instructions, of the software defined data center.
-Perhaps because these operating instructions themselves were so opaque they never caught on in software defined data centers.
+As if the inherent difficulty of somehow addressing QoS for storage, while allowing controllers themselves to become more flexible, was not hard enough, the industry structure of IT 4–5 years ago itself made it more difficult to deliver software-defined storage.
+VMware tried hard to get everyone on the same page via their VASA APIs, which was a way to pass information about applications to the storage and for the storage to essentially sign-up for the performance needed, however, this effort ended up making less transparent and more proprietary the DNA, or operating instructions, of the software-defined data center.
+Perhaps because these operating instructions themselves were so opaque they never caught on in software-defined data centers.

-Today the Kubernetes community is probably our best shot for having a set of commonly accepted application definitions that flow into the infrastructure, to actually deliver software defined infrastructure.
+Today the Kubernetes community is probably our best shot for having a set of commonly accepted application definitions that flow into the infrastructure, to actually deliver software-defined infrastructure.
 In this case, the DNA is human readable YAML and is managed by a set of open source technologies.

 Quick note — pod and resource definitions are not fully fleshed out by Kubernetes for storage.
 So you can do some basic things, such as limiting the amount of storage by user or application or pod, however storage specific QoS is not yet supported in these definitions.
 This is a work in progress.

 Nonetheless, what is possible today gives a good idea of what is coming.
 For example:

 ![human readable code example](/images/blog/software-defined-storage-finally-example-code.png)

 As you can see, very simple, human readable, and change controllable easily via GitHub or other systems, which is fundamental to achieving a high degree of automation and control.

-****The unevenly distributed future****
+**The unevenly distributed future**

-While this blog and self-assessment of where we got to in software defined storage may be a bit depressing, there are signs of hope.
+While this blog and self-assessment of where we got to in software-defined storage may be a bit depressing, there are signs of hope.

 Within the Kubernetes community, for example, hardy pioneers with deep technical expertise such as Pearson are using solutions like StackStorm and much else to build truly developer defined infrastructures that include the use of containers for stateful workloads.

-What I learned from Pearson and other StackStorm users led me to look for storage intellectual property — and the teams that built it — that could enable the storage freedom promised by Software Defined Storage.
+What I learned from Pearson and other StackStorm users led me to look for storage intellectual property — and the teams that built it — that could enable the storage freedom promised by software-defined Storage.
 Specifically, I went looking for technologies that could virtualize or containerize storage controllers while somehow ensuring the delivery of QoS.

 In CloudByte I found a solution that today delivers fine grained control of QoS via an architecture that features virtualized storage controllers.
 What this means is that the controllers themselves can be live migrated, for example, while continuing to serve storage.
 This is how CloudByte delivers non-disruptive upgrades — and it also means that you can migrate pieces of your data center from on-premise to the cloud and back — with confidence.
 However, without QoS controls moving your controllers around would be madness — and so the deep understanding of QoS and the ability to set QoS SLAs by the user or by volume for example is crucially important.